 In February 2014 we were a partner school in another Comenius project called Take a Chance, Let’s Dance**** which ran for one year, Feb 2014 – April 2015.
 Newpark hosted the final meeting with visiting schools from Germany, Italy and Turkey.

-As of 2019, we are halfway through an Erasmus+ project with the same German school as coordinator and different schools from Italy, Poland and Portugal.
-The project is entitled Kiss the Cook***** and is concerned with healthy cooking, eating and lifestyle.
-We have already hosted a project meeting in March 2019.
+In 2019, we were involved in an Erasmus+ project with the same German school as coordinator and different schools from Italy, Poland and Portugal.
+The project was entitled Kiss the Cook***** and was concerned with healthy cooking, eating and lifestyle.
+We hosted a project meeting in March 2019.

 Newpark has been successful in applying for two more Erasmus+ projects, one as a partner school and another as coordinator.
 The first meeting of our coordination project has taken place in Bad Kreuznach, Germany, 20 – 26 October 2019, in the same school that coordinated T4EU-R and with four other schools from the CNC-Network from Italy, Portugal, Croatia and Slovenia.
 It is a technical project entitled Magical Moving Machine for Europe (3M4EU) and will run from October 2019 to September 2021.